greatbritdan/AidanBot/README.md

 - **Your basic user data** > As long as you are in one server with AidanBot, I have access stuff like username, profile, badges, mutral servers, etc, nothing major but something to be aware of.
 - **Your servers features** > Deppending on the features you give AidanBot, I could have to dangerous functions like banning, deleting channels/roles/emojis and many other things, I recommend you only use the default permissions.
 - **Error messages** > If AidanBot has an error i'll be alerted of what it is and who caused it.
 This is strictly for bug fixing.
-- **User config data** > I have full accses to all of your user config data.
+- **User config data** > I have full access to all of your user config data.
 This is never viewed unless saving/loading stops working.
-- **Guild config data** > I have full accses to all of your guild config data for each of your servers AidanBot is in.
+- **Guild config data** > I have full access to all of your guild config data for each of your servers AidanBot is in.
 This is never viewed unless saving/loading stops working or a value is replaced/renamed.

 **Also keep in mind, any data you enter into the bot (including personal information) is your responsibility!!!**